esdrassirene/computer-science-class/journal.md

 # 9/12/2023 i was working on my personal financial literacy assigments
 # 9/13/2023 i completed my math portion of the edready program
 # 9/14/2023 today i started writing my essay for the edready program
+# 9/18/2023 today i completed the finalpart of my english modules for my edready class
+# 9/19/2023 i have completed the second portion of my math modules in edready
+# 9/20/2023 i started to write my essay for my english class